-- Windows and Doors – Damaged windows don’t only allow the rain to get into your house, but the wind that blows in can increase the pressure under your roof, which can lead to significant damage to your structure.
-Storm shutters are an efficient way to secure your home during a hurricane.
-When a storm is looming, make sure the latches are working correctly and you may want to consider adding additional locks for added security.
-You can also cover your windows with OSB if you don’t have shutters, but it’s important to note that putting masking tape on your windows won’t do anything to defend your house from a hurricane.
-When your windows are secure, check your doors next.
-Make sure they’re stable and that the deadbolts are functioning right.
+- Windows and Doors – Busted windows don’t only allow the rain to get into your residence, but the wind that blows through can put a lot of pressure under your roof, which can lead to excessive damage to your structure.
+Storm shutters are a great way to defend your house during a storm.
+When a hurricane is looming, make sure the latches are functioning correctly and you may want to consider adding additional locks for added defense.
+You can also cover your windows with OSB if you don’t have storm shutters, but it’s important to note that placing masking tape on your windows won’t do anything to defend your house from a hurricane.
+When your windows are protected, check your doors next.
+Verify that they’re reliable and that the deadbolts are functioning right.

 - Roof – Your roof acts as your primary protector against the elements, and that’s why it’s crucial to make sure it’s prepared for hurricane season.
 Look out for any loose shingles and fix them with roofing concrete.
 You’ll also want suitable irrigation for the strong rains, so clear out your gutters so the water doesn’t accumulate on your roof.
 You can then find any wires that are entering into your house and seal off any exposed gaps to block water damage from occurring.
 Lastly, check whether it’s imperative to fasten your roof with hurricane straps.

 - Your Property – Your yard can be a number one hazard when a hurricane hits your town.
 Items that aren’t weighed down or fastened to the ground could be picked from the extreme wind and be flung into your residence and your neighbor’s as well.
 Walk around your lawn and move any children’s toys, patio furniture, BBQs and garden accessories to an area safe from the storm.
 One other thing you need to do is trim back any loose or dead branches from your trees and shrubs.